 Burnhope Village (the village that refused to die) is an intergenerational social history project exploring life in the village from the 1840s right through to the present day.

-This project (with funding from the Heritage Lottery) brings together younger and older members of the Burnhope community to research and discover their heritage.
+The project, funded by the Heritage Lottery Fund, brought together the Burnhope community (young and old) to research and discover their heritage.

 - The growth of Burnhope and the Co-op movement